 AppSheet has a free plan for personal use and basic app development.

 Paid plans start at $5 per user per month, with higher tiers providing advanced automation and enhanced security controls.
-Businesses needing integration beyond spreadsheets and cloud storage, along with enterprise-grade security, can request custom pricing.

 The bottom line